fdebrus/hayward-ha/README.md

 **NOT PRODUCTION READY - STILL IN DEVELOPMENT**

 **You can install 0.0.7 version, it's close to production ready.
 I welcome all feedback, test, test, test..**
-**If you see room for improvement, anything you would like to see added / changes, so into the "Issues" and record your wish**
+**If you see room for improvement, anything you would like to see added / changed, go into the "Issues" and record your wish**

 **I will be away for couple of days, do not expect any feedback / update before at least 2 weeks.
 Vacation is calling**